dy/subscript/plan.md

 * [x] ~~reorganize as conditional eval getting, instead of props in fn~~ can be partially done by passing custom precedence, but not sustainable
 * [x] justin, all tests, publish v6
 * [x] Make better error explanations
+* [x] remove tagged literal, since it doesn't make much sense without caching by callsite.
+That can easily be implemented user-side.
+* [x] collect ids: needed for element-params
 * [ ] ideas snippets
   * [ ] !keyed arrays? [a:1, b:2, c:3]
   * [ ] parser examples as chunks